jestjs/jest/docs/ExpectAPI.md

 Also under the alias: `.toReturn(value)`

 If you have a mock function, you can use `.toHaveReturned` to test that the spy returned a value.
-For example, let's say you have mock `drink` that returns `true`.
+For example, let's say you have a mock `drink` that returns `true`.
 You can write:

 ```js